 Perhaps one is traveling from Atlanta to Savannah, or Canada to Florida, there may be a layover in Milledgeville.
 Here is your guide to 24 hours in Milly.

 9:00 am Breakfast at The Local Yolkal Cafe, serving classics such as Biscuits & Sausage Gravy or Open Faced Smoked Salmon Bagel, as well as six different spins on the Eggs Benedict.
 The Canadian bacon is replaced with fresh spinach and smoked salmon in their Hemingway edition.
 And try a breakfast beer, after all you are on vacation.

 10:00 am Stroll across the street to the Welcome Center for the ‘must do’ in Milledgeville, the Trolley Tour.
 “The best way to see Milledgeville… is by trolley.”
-Mary Ann Anderson explains during her travel of the Antebellum Trail in The Washington Post.
+Mary Ann Anderson explains during her travel in Georgia for The Washington Post.
 We couldn’t agree more.
 A guided drive through the landmark historic district beneath towering oaks and grand antebellum homes is picturesque.
-The trolley tour includes rotating excursions to visit the Old State Capitol, St. Stephen’s Episcopal Church, Rose Hill and the Brown-Stetson-Sanford House; and only leaves once daily at 10 am Monday – Friday (11 am on Saturdays).
+The trolley tour includes excursions to visit the Old State Capitol and St. Stephen’s Episcopal Church; and only leaves on Saturday's at 10 am.

 2:00 pm Stroll west two blocks for a tour of the Old Governor’s Mansion.
 Built as the Executive Mansion, it was home to the governors of Georgia from 1838 to 1868.
 It was occupied by General Sherman during his March to the Sea and now serves as an historic house museum.
 The Mansion is one of the most perfect examples of Greek Revival architecture in Georgia